 - Thin blood smear: Examination of a thin blood film for microfilariae should include a low-power review of the entire film, not just the feathered edge.

 - Membrane filtration method: It is the concentration technique used to trap microfilariae on the polycarbonate filter after red blood cells are lysed.
 1-2 ml intravenous blood filtered through 3µm pore size membrane filter and the filter paper may be examined directly on a microscope slide (filters are transparent when wet).

-- DEC (Diethylcarbamazine) provocative test (2mg/Kg): It may be somewhat impractical to obtain blood from a patient at late night at that condition DEC provocation test is done to bring microfilariae in the periphery during day time.
+- DEC (diethylcarbamazine) provocative test (2mg/Kg): It is somewhat impractical to obtain sample blood from a patient at late night.
+DEC provocation test is done to bring microfilariae in the periphery during daytime.
 After consuming DEC, microfilariae enter into the peripheral blood in day time within 30 – 45 minutes.

 - Quantitative Blood Count (QBC):

-Immuno Chromatographic Test (ICT): Antigen detection assay can be done by Card test and through ELISA.
-Circulating Filarial Antigen detection is regarded as “Gold Standard” for diagnosing Wuchereria bancrofti infection.
-Specificity is near complete, sensitivity is greater than all other parasite detection assays, will detect antigen in amicrofilaraemic as well as with clinical manifestations like lymphoedema, elephantiasis.
+Immuno Chromatographic Test (ICT): Antigen detection assay can be done by card test and through ELISA.
+Circulating filarial antigen detection is regarded as “Gold Standard” for diagnosing Wuchereria bancrofti infection.
+Specificity is near complete, sensitivity is greater than all other parasite detection assays, will detect the antigen in amicrofilaraemic as well as with clinical manifestations like lymphoedema, elephantiasis.

 Serological tests: Wide varieties of serological tests are available for diagnostic and epidemiological purposes.
 Serologic techniques provide an alternative to microscopic detection of microfilariae for the diagnosis of lymphatic filariasis.